 Are you anticipating cash gifts from relatives?
 An end-of-year bonus at work?
 Tax return dollars?
 Take a portion of that windfall sum and add it to your investment account right away.
 There's nothing wrong with treating yourself now, but putting some away will allow you to treat yourself with the bigger things later on.

 3. Take an honest look at your cash flow.

-If old school budgeting isn't your style, you can easily figure out where your money is actually going by looking at your bank statements (or using the spending reports generated for your accounts in ATB Online and the ATB Personal app).
+If old school budgeting isn't your style, you can easily figure out where your money is actually going by looking at your bank statements (or using the spending reports generated for your accounts in ATB Personal and the ATB Personal app).
 You’d be surprised how much wiggle room you can find just by spending a little less on non-essentials each month.
 Sure, that take-out tastes good in the moment, but by putting the money into a savings or investment account, you’ll be setting yourself up for a lot more to take out in the long run.